jman717/log4js-tagline/README.md

 log4js-tagline is an extension of the node logging package log4js.
-Tags can be created and used independently or in combination with other tags; the output can be directed to both a local file, datadog, combinations of both on the fly or none.
+Tags can be created and used independently or in combination with other tags; the output can be directed to both a local file, console, datadog, combinations of both on the fly or none.
 Each tag itteration is incremented.

 Included tag appenders: